danomatika/ofxLua/README.markdown

 <pre>
 ../../addons/ofxLua/src/luabind
 </pre>
-and the header and library search paths to the Boost C++ librarys.
+and the header and library search paths to the Boost C++ libraries.
+See the Project.xconfig of the example project.

 #### For XCode: